markuta/add.re/index.md

 layout: default
 ---

-Add.re will be an online tool for **MAC address lookup**, records provided by the IEEE Registration Authority.
+Add.re is an online tool for **MAC address lookup**, built with open source software and completely free.
+All records provided are by the IEEE Registration Authority, and are updated regularly.

 #### Why Add.re domain name?
 Simple really, it's three characters long and somewhat resembles address or addr as in the `ip addr` Linux command.